Mr EF Poynter, BA

 Before joining Charterhouse, Edward was an Assistant Housemaster and English teacher at Ardingly College, where he was also responsible for the Duke of Edinburgh Award Scheme and for co-ordinating all outdoor education and has coached rugby and football.
 He is an enthusiastic sportsman himself, as well as an avid student of literature, history and the arts, and has recently completed the Devizes to Westminster Canoe Race.

 Edward is married to Emily and they have a young daughter.

 Telephone: +44 (0)1483 291560

-The House has enjoyed many recent successes in sport, music and art and can celebrate great individual achievements in all areas; however it is effort and attitude that is most highly prized in a Weekite.
+The main emphasis for the 66 boys and girls in Weekites is on effort and participation in both House and School events alike.
+The House has enjoyed many recent successes in sport, music and art and can celebrate great individual achievements in all areas; however, it is effort and attitude that is most highly prized in a Weekite.

 Originally one of the four Houses located on the far side of Chapel, Weekites was bought from its founding Housemaster, the Reverend Weekes, in 1896 before being moved to its present site in 1973.
-The new building offers individual accommodation for each pupil with a mixture of single and twin rooms in the first year and private studies for the boys thereafter.
-On the ground floor there are four girls’ studies for the eight girls.
+The new building offers individual accommodation for each student with a mixture of single and twin rooms in the first year and private studies for the boys thereafter, on the ground floor there are four girls’ studies for the eight girls.

-On each floor within the House there is a “Buttery” (small kitchen) fitted with a microwave, toaster, fridge, toastie machine and washing up facilities.
-These are exclusive to each year group and at different times during the day become very sociable areas and a welcome break from the rigors of school life.
+On each floor within the house there is a 'Buttery' (small kitchen) fitted with a microwave, toaster, fridge, toastie machine and washing up facilities.
+These are exclusive to each year group and at different times during the day become very social areas and a welcome break from the rigors of school life.